-20 Places to Visit in Des Moines with the Grandparents
+20+ Places to Visit in Des Moines with the Grandparents

-Gray’s Lake; 2101 Fleur Drive, Des Moines
+Address: 2101 Fleur Drive, Des Moines

 This park is a great place to enjoy a picnic and take a walk around the lake.
 There are a ton of activities available such as fishing, sailing, canoeing, and swimming.
 There is also a small playground for kids to climb on.
 Although they offer many activities, children have just as much fun by just walking across the huge bridge.
 Gray’s Lake also offers a lot of shady areas and plenty of parking options.